Introduction to quantum groups: 12c. Beyond easiness

 \item Liberations $O_N^+,U_N^+$ of the continuous groups $O_N,U_N$, \end{enumerate} and so are the bistochastic versions of these quantum groups. \end{proposition}

 \begin{proof} This is something that we basically know, with the uniformity check for $H_N^{s+}$ being the same as for $S_N^+,H_N^+,K_N^+$, which appear at $s=1,2,\infty$. \end{proof}

-We would need a second axiom, such as the twistability condition $T_N\subset G_N$.
-However, if we look at Proposition 12.14, a condition of type $A_N\subset G_N$ would be more appropriate.
-In order to comment on this dillema, let us recall from section 11 that ``taking the bistochastic version'' is a bad direction, geometrically speaking.
+We would need now a second axiom, such as the twistability condition $T_N\subset G_N$ used in chapter 11.
+However, if we carefully look at Proposition 12.13, and we want to have as examples the groups there, a condition of type $A_N\subset G_N$ would be more appropriate.

+In order to comment on this dillema, let us recall from chapter 11 that, in view of the considerations there, ``taking the bistochastic version'' is a bad direction, geometrically speaking.
 But the operations ``taking the diagonal torus'' and ``taking the special version'', that we are currently discussing, are bad too.
-Thus, we have 3 bad directions, and so a cube:
+Thus, we have 3 bad directions, and so we end up with a cube formed by these bad 3 directions, as follows:

 \begin{proposition} We have the following diagram of finite groups,

 obtained from $H_N$ by taking bistochastic, special and diagonal versions. \end{proposition}